jsakaluk/dySEM/README.md

   including full indistinguishability
 - Wrapper-function to provide variable-and-parameter specific tests of noninvariance
-- Functions to assist with the specification of **I-SAT Models** and **I-NULL Models** for calibrated model fit indexes with indistinguishable dyad models
 - Functions to assist with reproducible creation of path diagrams and tables of statistical output
 - Functions to calculate supplemental statistical information (e.g.,